 Homemade Boudin Cajun Sausage; New Orleans Memoir

-There may be affiliate links in this post!
-By clicking on them, or purchasing recommended items I may receive a small compensation, at no cost to you!
-However, I only recommend products I absolutely love and would use in my own home!
+~ Hi Friends!
+Something upfront that I have to share is that I am an Amazon Associate and therefore there may be affiliate links on my site!
+By clicking on them, or purchasing recommended items I may earn from qualifying purchases, at no extra cost to you!
+However, I only recommend products I absolutely love and use or would use in my own home!
+Now, onto the recipe you came to see.

-If you ever get the chance to travel to New Orleans there are a few foods that are a MUST and one of them is cajun boudin sausage.
+When I think of homemade boudin sausage it brings back memories of spending time in New Orleans during Mardi Gras!
+Boudin is a well known Cajun cuisine in Louisiana.
+If you ever get the chance to travel to New Orleans there are a few foods that are a MUST and one of them is Cajun boudin sausage.
 Unless of course you make this recipe. 🙂

 New Orleans Fun; Masquerade Ball

 While my husband and I were in New Orleans in August 2017 we had a blast trying all the different foods we could while we were visiting there.
 We also dressed up in costume and attended a once in a lifetime masquerade ball!
+How fun was that!
+Kind of felt like a murder mystery novel.

 Some Favorite Foods In New Orleans